dzekelid/collections/_listings/box/collectionscollection-iditems-get-openapi.md

 x-complete: 0
 info:
   title: Box Get Collection Items
+  description: |-
-  description: "Retrieves the files and/or folders contained within this collection.
+    Retrieves the files and/or folders contained within this collection.
+Collection item lists behave a lot like getting a folder???s items.
-    Collection item lists behave a lot like getting a folder\u2019s items.\nPaginated results can be retrieved using the limit and offset parameters.\nSub-object fields can be requested via the ?fields parameter"
+    Paginated results can be retrieved using the limit and offset parameters.
+    Sub-object fields can be requested via the ?fields parameter
   version: 1.0.0
 host: api.box.com
 basePath: /2.0